UgoTricas/Phishing-Email-Detection/README.md

 - Logistic Regression
 - Support Vector Classifier
-- Multinomial Naive Bayes
 - Random Forest Classifier
 - GridSearchCV to find optimal hyperparameters
-- F1-score and AUC (ROC/PR) used to compare model performance

 ### 3. Model Comparison

-- All models perform well on traditional metrics
+- All models perform well
 - Focus shifts to confusion matrices to assess the nature of errors
 - Function of cost introduced to guide decision-making based on the decision-maker’s aversion to false positives or false negatives